This article covers

-Once Userlane is registered in Azure AD, you need the following information for setting up the integration:
+After registering Userlane in Azure AD, you'll need the following details to set up the integration:

-the Azure Active Directory Tenant ID (which is the tenant Userlane has been registered in as an application),
+Azure Active Directory Tenant ID: This is the ID of the tenant where Userlane is registered as an application.

 For step-by-step instructions on how to register an app in Azure AD, please use this Microsoft support article.